 There that was easy.
 Well, not quite.
 There are also time-frames to consider.
 For this, I will refer to Charles Dow’s classification.

 Types of Stock Price Timeframes

 By combining the above terms, you could be specific about the market trend.
 For example, you could say the market is in a short-term uptrend, but a long-term downtrend.
 But isn’t that contradictory, the market being in both an uptrend and a downward trend at the same time?

-We can use moving averages to help us easily assess if the market is in an up or down trend and on what time frame.
-To do this we need to set up three moving averages on a chart.
+We can use moving averages to help us quickly assess if the market is in an up or downtrend and on what time frame.
+To do this, we need to set up three moving averages on a chart.

-Set the Price to Logarithmic and 1 day per bar
+- Set the Price to Logarithmic and one day per bar

 - Add Moving Average 200 – White Dashed Line – this is the moving average of 200 days of price history